Vinay290704/hiring_platform/ReadMe.md

 interviewing, and offering a position.
 The project focuses on clean database design and direct data access using Java's JDBC API.

+## Instructions for Running the `.jar` File

+This section is for users who have received the final `.jar` file and want to run the application directly.

+### Prerequisites

+- **Java Runtime Environment (JRE):** Version 17 or higher must be installed on your system.
+You can verify this by running `java -version` in your terminal.
+- **MySQL Server:** You must have a running instance of MySQL Server.
+The application will handle the rest.

 ## Note

 - The `Entities` folder is to give the basic idea of the Tables in Database , the `ResponseEntity` table is the format in